$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Abstract

 \section{Abstract}

-Although steganography has made significant advancements in recent years, it still struggles to embed semantically rich, sentence-level information into carriers.
-However, in the era of AIGC, the capacity of steganography is more critical than ever.
-In this work, we present Sentence-to-Image Steganography, an instance of Semantic Steganography, a novel task that enables the hiding of arbitrary sentence-level messages within a cover image.
-Furthermore, we establish a benchmark named \textbf{I}n\textbf{v}isible \textbf{T}ext (IVT), comprising a diverse set of sentence-level texts as secret messages for evaluation.
-Finally, we present $\mathbf{S^2LM}$: \textbf{S}emantic \textbf{S}teganographic \textbf{L}anguage \textbf{M}odel, which utilizes large language models (LLMs) to embed high-level textual information---such as sentences or even paragraphs---into images.
-Unlike traditional bit-level counterparts, $\mathrm{S^2LM}$ enables the integration of semantically rich content through a newly designed pipeline in which the LLM is involved throughout the entire process.
-Both quantitative and qualitative experiments demonstrate that our method effectively unlocks new semantic steganographic capabilities for LLMs.
-The source code will be released soon.
+Despite remarkable progress in steganography, embedding semantically rich, sentence-level information into carriers remains a challenging problem.
+In this work, we present a novel concept of \textbf{Semantic Steganography}, which aims to hide semantically meaningful and structured content, such as sentences or paragraphs, in cover media.
+Based on this concept, we present Sentence-to-Image Steganography as an instance that enables the hiding of arbitrary sentence-level messages within a cover image.
+To accomplish this feat, we propose $\bm{S^2LM}$: \textbf{S}emantic \textbf{S}teganographic \textbf{L}anguage \textbf{M}odel, which leverages large language models (LLMs) to embed high-level textual information into images.
+Unlike traditional bit-level approaches, $S\textsuperscript{2}LM$ redesigns the entire pipeline, involving the LLM throughout the process to enable the hiding and recovery of arbitrary sentences.
+Furthermore, we establish a benchmark named \textbf{I}n\textbf{v}isible \textbf{T}ext (IVT), comprising a diverse set of sentence-level texts as secret messages to evaluate semantic steganography methods.
+Experimental results demonstrate that $S\textsuperscript{2}LM$ effectively enables direct sentence recovery beyond bit-level steganography.
+The source code and IVT dataset will be released soon.